mlfoundations/advancedml-sp23/index.md

 Contact dettmers@cs.washington.edu if you have any issues with the project, such as finding a team, finding a project, or making progress on your project.

 Tim will also be available for office hours centered around the project.
 Office hours will be posted soon.

+## Grading

+For students enrolled in CSE 493, your class grade will be determined by:
+- 25% assignment 1
+- 25% assignment 2
+- 50% final project

+For students enrolled in CSE 599, your class grade will be determined by:
+- 20% assignment 1
+- 20% assignment 2
+- 10% reading assignment
+- 50% final project